Technical Documents

 Technical Note Index

-1. Hot and Cold Weather Construction This Technical Note defines cold and hot weather conditions related to brick masonry construction and describes the unfavorable effects of these conditions on masonry materials and their performance.
-It provides information on weather prediction necessary for construction planning and re tnindex commends practices to achieve optimum performance of masonry constructed during periods of extreme temperatures.
+1. Hot and Cold Weather Construction This Technical Note defines hot and cold weather conditions related to brick masonry construction and describes the unfavorable effects of these conditions on masonry material sand their performance.
+It provides information on weather prediction necessary for construction planning and recommends practices to achieve optimum performance of masonry constructed during periods of extreme temperatures.

 2. Glossary of Terms Relating to Brick Masonry Glossary of Terms Relating to Brick Masonry